defold/doc/docs/en/manuals/input.md

 ![consuming input](images/input/consuming.png){srcset="images/input/consuming@2x.png 2x"}

-There are manu good use cases where input consumption provides a simple and powerful way to shift input between different parts of a game.
+There are many good use cases where input consumption provides a simple and powerful way to shift input between different parts of a game.
 For example, if you need a pop-up menu that temporarily is the only part of the game that listens to input:

 ![consuming input](images/input/game.png){srcset="images/input/game@2x.png 2x"}